webdriverio/selenium-standalone/docs/issuer-cerificate.md

 ### `Error: unable to get local issuer certificate`

 This error might happen when you are behind a specific proxy.
-Then you need to set some environement variables:
+Then you need to set some environment variables:

 ```sh
 NODE_TLS_REJECT_UNAUTHORIZED=0 selenium-standalone install`